felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 >
 > Please activate the API integration for my restaurant:
 >
-> - URL of my restaurant: **include link to your restaurant on the Just Eat website, for example: `https://www.just-eat.ch/en/menu/blaqk-2`**
+> - URL of my restaurant: **include link to your store on the Just Eat website, for example: `https://www.just-eat.ch/en/menu/blaqk-2`**
 > - Restaurant ExtID: use my Just Eat Takeaway ID
 > - API workflow to activate: POSAPI
 > - POS system to connect: HubRise